 The soil column tests were completed and reported on late in 2018.
 The District reviewed additional geotechnical work done to verify the proposed location is suitable.
 The result is a recommendation to drill an additional well to better understand the aquifer in the area.
 The well design and construction documents are out for bids due in February 2020.
-The bids were opened and will be presented to the Board to award a contract in April.
+The bids were opened and a contract awarded by the Board in April.

-• The Upper Amargosa Creek Recharge Project is complete.
+The Upper Amargosa Creek Recharge Project is complete.
 One contract is for the California Aqueduct turnout and transmission water main.
 The other is for the recharge basins.
 They are higher than original estimates and will result in a request from the City of Palmdale to the District, LA County Waterworks, and AVEK for additional funding.
-The park aspects of the project are expected to be finished early next year.
 The District is working with DWR to deliver water to the Project for recharge on a continuing basis.